Does Olive Oil Increase Testosterone? (Science-Based)

 Close up shot of extra virgin olive oil being poured

-To boost T levels using olive oil, simply take around 25 grams of extra virgin oil first thing in the morning or before sleep.
+To use extra virgin olive oil to boost T levels, consider consuming around 25 grams of it either in the morning or before bedtime.

 Consuming the recommended amount may significantly improve your sexual health, blood pressure, and mood.